LoHertel/lost-in-cupboard/README.md

 5. Enter "kaggle.json" as name
 6. Paste content from kaggle.json API file as value (see below how to download this API file)
 7. Click "Save"
-8. Go to tab "Overview" and clock "Start" to start the Jupyter Server
+8. Go to tab "Overview" and click "Start" to start the Jupyter Server

-### Training Locally
+### Setup Locally

 > **Note**: These instructions are focused on unixoid shells.
 Please use either Unix, macOS or WSL on Windows.